Mensire/alx-higher_level_programming/0x00-python-hello_world/README.md

     You are not allowed to cast the variable number into a string Your code must be 3 lines long
     You have to use the new print numbers tips (with .format(...))
+4. Complete the source code in order to print the float stored in the variable number with a precision of 2 digits.

+    You can find the source code here
+    The output of the program should be:
+        Float:, followed by the float with only 2 digits followed by a new line
+    You are not allowed to cast number to string
+    You have to use the new print formatting tips (with .format(...))
+4. Complete the source code in order to print the float stored in the variable number with a precision of 2 digits.

+    You can find the source code here
+    The output of the program should be:
+        Float:, followed by the float with only 2 digits followed by a new line
+    You are not allowed to cast number to string
+    You have to use the new print formatting tips (with .format(...))
+4. Complete the source code in order to print the float stored in the variable number with a precision of 2 digits.

+    You can find the source code here
+    The output of the program should be:
+        Float:, followed by the float with only 2 digits followed by a new line
+    You are not allowed to cast number to string
+    You have to use the new print formatting tips (with .format(...))
+4. Complete the source code in order to print the float stored in the variable number with a precision of 2 digits.

+    You can find the source code here
+    The output of the program should be:
+        Float:, followed by the float with only 2 digits followed by a new line
+    You are not allowed to cast number to string
+    You have to use the new print formatting tips (with .format(...))